Type your search

 Around the world more than 80 countries consider homosexuality illegal, in five of these the death penalty can apply.
 Moreover, the persecution experienced by LGBT people goes well beyond any official prosecutions.
 The violence, humiliation, inequality and discrimination many LGBT people face, can be enacted by state officials, but is also often experienced within their own communities and families without any recourse to protection.
 UKLGIG assists LGBT people who have come to the UK to seek a safe haven from persecution, and supports LGBT activists who are working to change the attitudes and legislation in their home countries.

-Journey MCC Asylum Social Group is an inclusive social & support group for LGBT asylum seekers, providing a safe, welcoming space in the heart of Birmingham.
+Journey Asylum Seekers Social Group is an inclusive social & support group for LGBT asylum seekers, providing a safe, welcoming space in the heart of Birmingham.